GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/pytorch/single-host-inference/README.md

-# Serve a LLM using a single-host TPU on GKE with JetStream and PyTorch
+# Serve a LLM using a single-host TPU on GKE with JetStream and PyTorch/XLA

 ## Background
 This tutorial shows you how to serve a large language model (LLM) using Tensor Processing Units (TPUs) on Google Kubernetes Engine (GKE) with [JetStream](https://github.com/google/JetStream) and [Jetstream-Pytorch](https://github.com/google/jetstream-pytorch).